What is a persona in marketing?

 - Pain points.

-The semi-fictional character created by a company is either the epitome of an existing customer or representative of the type of customer a company aspires to attract in the future; these can be formed by communicating with users.
+The character created by a company is either the epitome of an existing customer or representative of the type of customer a company aspires to attract in the future; these can be formed by communicating with users.

 After a company has communicated with its users, it can then be segmented further into an assortment of demographics and psychographic data.
 These findings are used to enhance the overall output from a product marketing team and form representative user personas for the company.